aptuitiv/website-build-tools/docs/configuration/Javascript.md

 You can import other files in your code.
 It's recommended that if you export something in a file that the file is a Common JS file with `.cjs` as the file extension.
 You would use `module.exports` to export your variable.

 If you keep your file as a `.js` file and use `exports.default` then you have to use `.default` when accessing the imported variable.
 That's why it's better to use the CommonJS `module.exports`.

+### Beware of circular import/require

+If you import a file with `import` or `require` and that file imports the file that imported it, then you have circular imports.
+This will cause issues with your code.
+The most common issue is that the thing you're trying to import will be an empty object.

+When there are circular `require()` calls, a module might not have finished executing when it is returned, which can result in an empty object being returned.

+See <https://github.com/evanw/esbuild/issues/1894#issuecomment-1035707059>, <https://github.com/evanw/esbuild/issues/2037>, and <https://nodejs.org/api/modules.html#modules_cycles> for more information.

 ## Linting Javascript